alexandruantochi/Searcher/ReadMe.md

 ###Features

-* Fast Mode - when deactivated, it provides with a Progress Bar, but takes time to process the file; once it's deactivated, the processed file information is stored and activating it will not increase or decreaseperformance.
+* Fast Mode - when deactivated, it provides with a Progress Bar, but takes time to process the file; once it's deactivated, the processed file information is stored and activating it will not increase or decrease performance.
 Active by default.

 * Search All - searches for all occurances in the file and displays them after reaching end of file; this is slower as it needs to go thorugh the whole file.
 Inactive by default.